UCSF Study Reveals Previously Unrecognized Stage of Brain Development

 Most neurons of the cerebral cortex – the outermost layer of the brain responsible for advanced cognition – migrate outward from their birthplaces deep in the brain to take up their positions within the cortex.
 Developmental neuroscientists have long thought that most neural migration ends well before an infant is born, but the new paper — published Oct.
 6, 2016, in Science — suggests for the first time that many neurons continue to migrate and integrate into neural circuits well into infancy.

-“The dogma among developmental neuroscientists was that after birth all that was left was the fine wiring and pruning,” said Mercedes Paredes, MD, PhD, an assistant professor of neurology at UCSF and leader of the new study.
+“The dogma among developmental neuroscientists was that after birth all that was left was the fine wiring and pruning,” said Mercedes Paredes, MD, PhD, an assistant professor of neurology and a member of the UCSF Weill Institute for Neurosciences.
 “These results suggest there’s a whole new phase of human brain development that we had never noticed before.”

 Massive Neural Migration after Birth Unveiled